MCLR: Improving Conditional Modeling via Inter-Class Likelihood-Ratio Maximization and Unifying Classifier-Free Guidance with Alignment Objectives: CFG as an Alignment Algorithm: A Mechanistic Interpretation

 \section{CFG as an Alignment Algorithm: A Mechanistic Interpretation}

-We now show that classifier-free guidance (CFG) is not merely an inference-time heuristic, but the exact optimal solution of an alignment objective.
-In particular, we prove that the CFG-guided score in~\eqref{CFG+ODE} coincides with the unique minimizer of a sample-adaptive weighted MCLR objective.

-As established in the previous sections, the MCLR formulation in~\eqref{MLE with Likelihood ratio constraint} (and its equivalent form~\eqref{MLE with Likelihood ratio constraint form 2 simplified}) can be interpreted as a contrastive alignment objective, structurally analogous to methods such as DPO.
-The result below therefore provides a formal characterization of CFG as an inference-time alignment algorithm that approximately optimizes an inter-class likelihood-ratio objective.
+We now connect classifier-free guidance (CFG) to MCLR developed above.
+In particular, we show that the CFG-guided score in~\eqref{CFG+ODE} arises as the unique minimizer of a sample-adaptive weighted MCLR objective, ELBO-approximated MCLR objective.
+Since MCLR can be interpreted as a contrastive alignment objective, structurally analogous to methods such as DPO.
+The result below therefore provides a formal characterization of CFG as an inference-time procedure that performs contrastive alignment between the conditional distribution and the uncondtional mixture.